eic/epic-prod/docs/RECO/25.12.0/index.md

         rapgap3.310-1.0 , Sub-directory or File Count:1
             noRad , Sub-directory or File Count:1
                 ep , Sub-directory or File Count:1
-                    10x100 , Sub-directory or File Count:3940
+                    10x100 , Sub-directory or File Count:3952
-    DIS , Sub-directory or File Count:2
+    DIS , Sub-directory or File Count:3
+        BeAGLE1.03.02-1.2 , Sub-directory or File Count:1
+            eHe3 , Sub-directory or File Count:1
+                10x166 , Sub-directory or File Count:1
+                    q2_2to10 , Sub-directory or File Count:5
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:4965
+                minQ2=100 , Sub-directory or File Count:4971
-                minQ2=1000 , Sub-directory or File Count:4932
+                minQ2=1000 , Sub-directory or File Count:4989
             18x275 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:9092
                 minQ2=1000 , Sub-directory or File Count:10664
             5x41 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:2277
+                minQ2=100 , Sub-directory or File Count:3001
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:5319